 Rebranding and new goals

-Microsoft, the world's leading software company, has decided to end the Bing Chat brand just a year after integrating a ChatGPT-like interface into its search results.
+Microsoft, the world's leading software company, has decided to end the Bing Chat brand after just a year of integrating a ChatGPT-like interface into their search results.
 The new name, Copilot, will be applied not only to the Bing service but also to the Microsoft Edge browser and Windows 11 operating system.

 Microsoft's AI chatbot service Bing Chat has officially been rebranded as Copilot.